 The Wacs system has actually been around quite a few years now and in the earlier releases almost all the collection administration was performed using command line tools.
-While we've been busy developing new web-based tools over the course of the Wacs 0.7.x and 0.8.x release series, the old command line tools are most definitely still there and perfectly functional.
-In a few cases (addassoc, delset) they are the only way of doing a specific obscure task; in others they may simply be useful building blocks for your use of Wacs.
+While we've been busy developing new web-based tools since the Wacs 0.7.x release series, the old command line tools are most definitely still there and perfectly functional.
+In a few cases (wacsupdinfo, wacsdelset) they are the only way of doing a specific obscure task; in others they may simply be useful building blocks for your use of Wacs.
 For instance, the addmodel script might be useful in writing a migration script from your previous storage method.